Directors of CNELM & Senior Management

 Wendy graduated from Royal Holloway with a BA (Hons) in English Literature.
 She was a mature student and often felt ill, until in the mid-1990s a nutrition consultant helped her find a solution.
 Since then she has combined the enjoyment of working with mature students and the interest in nutrition, by working in various administrative roles within nutrition training and since 2006, with CNELM.
 At CNELM, taking the Coaching Module as part of staff development started her in a new direction as a Coach and Certified Trainer.
 She recently completed a Health Certification Training course in Holland.
 Wendy has been a regular contributor to the coaching courses at CNELM since 2009.
 She is part of the Coaching Support Team.

 Rachel Garnett MSc, BA, NLP Practitioner

 Rachel is a CNELM graduate, having attained her MSc in Personalised Nutrition in 2019 and achieved the NTPD with Distinction in 2020.
 She obtained her NLP Practitioner certificate in 2018 and works as an executive coach.
 She finds most rewarding her work with legal firms, combining her first-hand experience of the life of a solicitor (she is also a criminal solicitor) with the benefits that dietary education, coaching, and NLP can bring.
-Rachel is Module Leader for both the BSc Dietary Education and the PNPD Personalised Dietary Education modules where she helps support students as they gain experience and confidence with their use of language, audience awareness, and client-facing practise.
-Rachel is a Minute Taker for clinical meetings.
+Rachel offers a Professional Mentor service for final year students to explore career pathways.

 Anna Gruvstad-Melén Research Supervisor, Tutor and Marking Support